NASA-Planetary-Science/HiMAT/Projects/README.md

 # HiMAT Models

 This folder contains additional information on each of individual HiMAT projects, including model metadata and scripts to process outputs.
+Most datasets are currently not for public distribution and are only available to team members on the NASA ADAPT resources.

 * [GFDL GCM](https://github.com/NASA-Planetary-Science/HiMAT/tree/master/Projects/GFDL)
 * [SWE Reanalysis](https://github.com/NASA-Planetary-Science/HiMAT/tree/master/Projects/SWE_reanalysis)